 Fireworks, Muu Muus, and Red Dirt Roads

 Granny’s house had a cement stoop or front porch.
 The bannisters where solid cement on both sides of the steps.
-Facing the house to your left, a beautiful purple hydrangea.
-To the right nothing but stickers.
+Facing the house to your right, a beautiful purple hydrangea, also nothing but stickers.
 Carpet stickers that could cover your foot with one step.
 Sometimes there would be stinging grass growing here.
 This was a weed that would make a whelp on your skin and burn if you touched it.
 You will learn later why this is important.

 Dad worked in the city.
 On one of his trips home he brought us fireworks.
 Not just sparklers and black cats.
 He bought the entire KIT.
 Not even sure what all was in it.
 He put them away and we were told don’t touch them.
 We would do them later tonight.
 We being my sister and brother.
 I am the oldest.
 My sister is the middle child and brother is the baby.
 At this point of our life we were 5, 7, and 9 years old.